discreetlogcontracts/dlcspecs/CETCompression.md

 4990, 4991, 4992, 4993, 4994, 4995, 4996, 4997, 4998
 ```

-This grouping pattern captures the exclusive range `(2200, 4999)` and then adds the endpoints in ad-hoc to get the inclusive range `[2200, 4999]`.
+This grouping pattern captures the exclusive interval `(2200, 4999)` and then adds the endpoints in ad-hoc to get the inclusive range `[2200, 4999]`.
 But this method misses out on a good amount of compression as re-introducing the endpoints allows us to replace the first two rows with
 a single `22__` and the last 3 rows with just `4___`.